dapr/community/COMMUNITY-MANAGER.md

 A community manager can perform the following duties:

-* Managed the Discord community including organizing and monitoring the Discord channels, establishing community rules, and aiding on the overall health of the Discord community.
+* Manage the Discord community including organizing and monitoring the Discord channels, establishing community rules, and aiding on the overall health of the Discord community.
 * Review and publish Dapr blog posts submitted by the community.
 * Plan, manage and host Dapr community calls.
 * Plan, prepare sharable content, and ensure overall health of Dapr community meetups.
 * Report out regularly on community health, growth trends, and top issues to maintainers and STC.
 * Can propose new partnerships with other adjacent communities to STC and then manage them.
 * Manage community analytics tools including Google Analytics, CommonRoom.io and Scarf.sh.
+* Manage the [@daprdev](https://twitter.com/daprdev) Twitter account.

 ### Duties that require STC approval